-Titles, text, icons and images can be configured as links, whereby a user action (hover or select) will cause the focus of attention to shift to a different part of the user interface (within Hyperspace, Canto, Haiku, etc.) or to an external information asset running in a Hyperspace activity or a separate program (such as the Internet Explorer browser).
+Titles, text, icons and images can be configured as links, whereby a user action (hover or select) will cause the focus of attention to shift to a different part of the user interface (within Hyperspace, Canto, Haiku, etc.) or to an external information asset running in a Hyperspace activity or a separate program (such as the Microsoft Edge browser).
 This section reminds about the types of links that builders can leverage during clinical system design.

 External links use an Epic application-to-application interface to cause an independent application to open and present intended information, functions or views.
-Usually, external use universal resource locator (URL) syntax (referred to as 'Navigation Links' by Epic but recognizable to most as "hyperlinks"), causing a specific internet resource to be opened within either an Internet Explorer ActiveX control (when web resources are opened within an Hyperspace activity) or a separate Internet Explorer window.
+Usually, external use universal resource locator (URL) syntax (referred to as 'Navigation Links' by Epic but recognizable to most as "hyperlinks"), causing a specific internet resource to be opened within either an Internet Explorer ActiveX control (when web resources are opened within an Hyperspace activity) or a separate Internet browser window.

 External links must comply with Connect Care design and link management guides:

 Internal links (referred to as 'Activity Links' or 'EpicACT Links' by Epic) allow users to jump from trigger text, title, icons or images in one activity to a different activity within Hyperspace.
 A link could open a flowsheet in a pop-up window, a text-editing task in a sidebar, a rule-dependent calculator or other tools.
 Most commonly, a link jumps to a specific activity or navigator within a patient's chart.

 Links that facilitate jumps to activities within hyperspace require knowledge of an "activity descriptor".
 These can be discovered dynamically by opening the Hyperspace activity of interest (e.g., Problem List), then use "Epic button > Help > About Hyperspace".
 A popup information window should reference the current "Active workspace kind" and "Active activity descriptor".
 The latter activity descriptor is used when creating an Activity Link.